I thought quiet was the destination. I've come to understand that quiet is the means by which I investigate something deeper.”

 Helena exhibits her work throughout the Hudson Valley, New York State, and beyond.

-To schedule a private viewing or a studio visit please contact Helena Palazzi
+To schedule a studio visit please contact Helena Palazzi